pdavidow/ihw/README.md

 ---

 NOTES
+0) Using plutus-apps tag: plutus-starter-devcontainer/v1.0.14

 1) See branch "base" for starting point.

 2) Introduced Anchor such that auctioned NFT only serves one purpose.

 3) Proliferation of modules is mostly due to avoidance of cyclic dependencies.

-4) Failing unit test: "1 bid at minimal bid, not registered but yes approved upfront" For some mysterious reason, the "close" endpoint never gets called.
-See this in Spec.Auction.Trace where commenting out "approve" makes it work.
+4) Error handling is not robust, giving inconsistent results.
+For example, unit test "2 bids: First lower than min, second at min, yes approved upfront" works, but commented-out test "1 bid at min, not registered but yes approved upfront" simply stops (using same "throwError") and never gets to close (shown in Spec.Auction.Trace.test1).
 ---

 USAGE
 cabal run spectests

-To run the trace (as per note 4), swap "main"s in spec.hs